getify/Functional-Light-JS/ch8.md

 The case I'm making is that this reasoning while reading an implementation is more straightforward, with fewer nuances or noise to distract us, than the imperative approach; it's **more declarative** than the `for`-loop with `-Infinity` approach.

-**Tip:** We should point out that another (likely better!) way to model this besides manual iteration or recursion would be with list operations like we discussed in Chapter 7.
-The list of numbers could first be `filter(..)`ed to include only evens, and then finding the max is a `reduce(..)` that simply compares two numbers and returns the bigger of the two.
+**Tip:** We should point out that another (likely better!) way to model this besides manual iteration or recursion would be with list operations (see Chapter 9), with a `filter(..)` to include only evens and then a `reduce(..)` to find the max.
 We only used this example to illustrate the more declarative nature of recursion over manual iteration.

 ### Binary Tree Recursion